prateek3255/scrroll-in/README.md

 Under the hood, this extension uses the [chrome localStorage API](https://developer.mozilla.org/en/DOM/Storage#localStorage) to store the scroll positions for different webpages.
 I avoided using sync storage due to its storage limitations ([read more](https://developer.chrome.com/apps/storage)).
 This extension creates an object which stores the URL as keys and the scroll position as values.

-The functions for adding or updating, reading and deleting are in the files `save.js`, `get.js` and `delete.js` respectively, which are executed as content scripts from `popup.js` whenever the respective button is clicked.
+The functions for adding or updating, reading and deleting are in the files `save.js`, `get.js`, `update.js` and `delete.js` respectively, which are executed as content scripts from popup whenever the respective button is clicked.

 The `background.js` handles switching icon color whenever a tab is changed, or the URL is updated.

-The popup sheet is also handled by `popup.js` by dynamically changing the UI following the availability of the URL in the localStorage object.
+The popup sheet is a Svelte app in the `popup` folder that controls the UI and the behaviour of the extension popup.

 ## Features 🚀

 - You can **save** the scroll position of the page and then revisit the page at any time to continue where you left.
-- Also, extension allows you to save **multiple scrolls** from the page.
+- The extension also allows you to save **multiple scrolls** for the page.
 - You can **fetch** the last saved scroll.
 - If you dont want a scroll you can **delete** it.
 - Extension allows you to see all the saved scrolls arranged in the newly first order where you can **delete** any specific scroll or **clear all** the scrolls at once.